jpype-project/jpype/doc/userguide.rst

 Some frameworks such as Spring use Java annotations to indicate specific actions.
 These may be either runtime annotations or compile time annotations.
 Occasionally while using JPype someone would like to add a Java annotation to a JProxy method so that a framework like Spring can pick up that annotation.
+With the exception of Java classes extended from Python, this is not possible.

 JPype uses the Java supplied ``Proxy`` to implement an interface.
 That API does not support addition of a runtime annotation to a method or class.
 Thus, all methods and classes when probed with reflection that are implemented in Python will come back with no annotations.

 Further, the majority of annotation magic within Java is actually performed at compile time.
 This is accomplished using an annotation processor.
 When a